MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

 > You may continue to use historical versions of Azure CLI on old systems, but there will be no updates or bugfixes.
 Consider upgrading to newer versions of Ubuntu or Debian to use the latest Azure CLI.

 > [!WARNING]
-> Azure VM image Ubuntu 20.04 (Focal Fossa) includes an `azure-cli` package with version `2.0.81` provided by the `universe` repository.
+> Ubuntu 20.04 (Focal Fossa) and 20.10 (Groovy Gorilla) include an `azure-cli` package with version `2.0.81` provided by the `universe` repository.
 This package is outdated and not recommended.
 If this package is installed, remove the package before continuing by running the command `sudo apt remove azure-cli -y && sudo apt autoremove -y`.
 >
 > The `azure-cli` deb package does not support ARM64 architecture.